See our 2021 Pinewood Derby schedule and details for each day below:

 RACE DAY: Sun Jan 24th, 3pm on a virtual platform

-STAY TUNED for a sign-on link to view the Nascar-style digital race (we will list it here), complete with YOUR videos, awesome jokes, and a fully directed broadcasted race.
+Link to view the Nascar-style digital race (Stream via YOUTUBE here), complete with YOUR videos, awesome jokes, and a fully directed broadcasted race.
 Be sure to send in your Flipgrid when your car is complete! https://flipgrid.com/p540pwd

 Please keep in mind that family involvement is still what makes our Pack great!
 We are in need of some volunteers for other aspects of the race day.
 If you would like to assist in any way, please email Lindsey at parisianelle@gmail .com